 We consider applications from care experienced students and students who have lived or do live in temporary accommodation sensitively and will provide assistance in a variety of ways should you need it.

 Coming to university is a great experience and there will be many opportunities to get involved.
 The staff in the Hub have lots of experience of providing assistance, advice and guidance.

-Coming to university should be a rewarding experience and we are here to ensure that financial difficulties do not stop you from successfully completing your degree.
-Please contact the Funds Administrator Patrick Coughlan in the Hub for further information or Telephone the Hub to make an appointment: 0121 204 4007
+Please contact the Student Funds Administrator in the Hub for further information or Telephone the Hub to make an appointment: 0121 204 4007

 This factsheet outlines the SFE financial entitlements young people from care will receive.
 This repayment calculator indicates what to expect when you graduate and start working.

 If you would like help and assistance with your application to Student Finance England, Wales, Scotland or Northern Ireland please telephone the Hub Advice Zone on: 0121 204 4007 to make a confidential appointment with one of our Student Advisers.

 When applying to university via UCAS for entry onto a degree you have the opportunity to indicate that you have been in care.
 If you were in care for any period combination of 13 weeks between the ages of 14 and 16 you will receive an Aspire Scholarship of £3,000 for 2015/16 entry.